The Hidden Emotional Toll of Supporting Someone with OCD

 Emotional bandwidth

-It can feel like OCD slowly starts taking up space in your life too.
+Over time, OCD can start taking up space in your life too.

 Why Helping Feels So Confusing

-Most people respond to anxiety the same way:
+Most of us naturally respond to anxiety the same way:

 The Trap: When Helping Starts to Hurt